THYROID DISEASE AND ITS HEALING

 1. Stress, if present, must often be reduced a lot for full correction to occur.
 Then metabolic correction often works well and rapidly to correct this imbalance.
 Avoid all extra stress, including even exercise until the condition stabilizes.

-2. Nutritional balancing program modifications: Do not give Megapan, Hi-B, Thyro-complex or Endo-dren.
+2. You must modify nutritional balancing programs for Grave’s disease, as follows: Do not give much Megapan, Hi-B, Thyro-complex or Endo-dren.
 Also, give more Paramin (calcium and magnesium) if needed to calm the person down.
 GB-3 in high doses of 2-2-2 or more is excellent if possible without diarrhea.
-Limcomin or Endopan or Zinc should be okay.
+Limcomin, Endopan or Zinc should be okay.

-The person should drink 3-4 quarts of distilled water daily and rest and sleep a tremendous amount.
+The person should drink 3 quarts of spring water daily, and rest and sleep are most important.

-3. Sauna therapy with a near infrared light sauna is not only safe, in these cases, but absolutely marvelous in our experience.
+3. Sauna therapy with a near infrared lamp sauna only appears to be very safe, and an excellent therapy.
 Perhaps it is because it can reduce the stress response of the autonomic nervous system that is driving the thyroid.
-It also helps to remove toxic metals such as copper and mercury that often play a role.
+It also helps to remove toxic metals such as copper, mercury, chlorine and others.
 It is also just very relaxing.

 GOITER, HASHIMOTO’S THYROIDITIS, CYSTS, TUMORS AND OTHER THYROID CONDITIONS